RandomDudeXLD/Aeternus-Policies/README.md

 Your data is private and only accesible to:

-- The app owner (Random), the only person with access to stored data.
+- The app owner (Cryospero), the only person with access to stored data.

 **5. Data Removal**